 Scotland

-I pensioner mortgage could be better for some people that have income.
+A pensioner mortgage could be better for some people who have an income.

 Monmouthshire Building Society